Simon R. Blatteis

-Simon Risefeld Blatteis (March 27, 1876 - June 11, 1968) was an Austrian-born American pathologist and professor of medicine who led several efforts against infectious disease in New York.
+Simon Risefeld Blatteis (March 27, 1876 – June 11, 1968) was an Austrian-born American pathologist and professor of medicine who led several efforts against infectious disease in New York.
 He was a leading organizer of New York City's Brownsville and East New York Hospital, for which he also served as the first President of the Medical Board.
 He was engaged in the practice of medicine for over 50 years.

 Early life and education

-Blatteis was born in Teschen, Austria-Hungary (now Cieszyn and Český Těšín, Silesia), to Max and Sarah (Risefeld) Blatteis.
-One source reports Blatteis to have had Czechoslovakian ancestry.
+Blatteis was born in Teschen, Austria-Hungary (now Cieszyn, Poland and Český Těšín, Czech Republic), to Max and Sarah (Risefeld) Blatteis.
+One source reports Blatteis to have had Czechoslovak ancestry.
 He came to the United States in 1882, and was naturalized in 1887.
 He attended the Columbia University College of Physicians and Surgeons from 1893 to 1894, but "his studies were interrupted for two years because of lack of funds", and he received his M.D. from Bellevue Hospital Medical College in June 1898.
 In preparation for a laboratory career, he also took "special courses at the Carnegie, the Cornell, the New York Post Graduate and Hoagland Laboratories".